‘Project Runway All Stars’ 2018 Recap: Episode 9 — ‘Posen On The Red Carpet’

 Mentoring Sessions

 The button bag was brought out for this one, as they drew to see who they would be mentoring.
-These were pretty pointless, as none of them told each other anything worthwhile.
+These mentoring sessions were pretty pointless, as none of them told each other anything worthwhile.
 They are all competitors, so it was saying nice things and being fake and sometimes even lying.

 Runway Day

-The designers had a little more time to complete their looks, as they were all freaking out in the workroom.
+The designers had a little more time to complete their looks, and they were all freaking out in the workroom.
 They were not happy to create red carpet looks in one day on Project Runway All Stars 2018.
 The models came in and the looks were finished, as they all headed off to the runway.

 The designers will have to bring it this week! @rosieperezbklyn and @Zac_Posen join the panel to judge the #PRAllStars on a specific design technique.
 See what they think of their looks on an all new episode this Thursday at 9/8c. pic.twitter.com/XStRaQ37LS